 Studies show that humans learn best when information is presented visually.

-90% of the information we receive comes through our eyes, and we process visual information 60,000x faster than text.
+We process visual information 60,000x faster than text.

 Want proof?
 Take a look at this IKEA furniture assembly instruction visual: